ekutner/kopia-mon/README.md

 # kopia-mon
 kopia-mon is a off-line monitoring and alerting tool for Kopia backup.
 It is designed to run on a schedule, review all the backup tasks that completed since its previous run, and send an email report with any detected errors.

 <u>**Main features:**</u>
 * Email based reporting and alerting for kopia backup
 * Perform periodic snapshot verification with file download
 * Always send the report or only when errors occur
-* Alert on snapshot error
+* Alert on snapshot or snapshot verification errors
 * Alert on snapshot inactivity/ missed backups
 * Optionally do a basic verification that there were actually changes that required backup when detecting inactivity
 * Optionally set a different email header when errors are detected
 * Handles multiple repositories in a single email
 * Support for SMTP servers that require authentication like gmail

+⭐ If you are using this tool then please star the repo so I have an idea how many people are using it.

 ## Example reports:
 A daily report with no errors: